Tesi Robert E. Rubin, Segretario al Tesoro 1995-99,

 inadequacies, and high health care costs.
 But our political system is failing

-to mediate differing views on how to address these issues,
+to mediate differing views on how to address these issues, and failing to

 make the difficult decisions required.
 Political leaders in the recent past